Polycarbonate (PC) Injection Moulding: Mastering the High-Performance Engineering Plastic

 • Temperature: 125-135°C (10-20°C below Tg)

-• Time: 1-4 hours depending on wall thickness
+• Tiempo: 1-4 hours depending on wall thickness

 • Cooling Rate: 1-2°C per minute to room temperature